SeiyaGame/extract_video_frame/README.md

   -e EPISODE, --episode EPISODE
                         The episode number to extract images from -tc TIMECODE, --timecode TIMECODE
-                        The timecode to extract the frame
+                        The timecode of the frame to be extracted (e.g. t=00:23:15.15 for a duration or f=1150 for a frame)
 ```

 - The `folder_path` argument is required and should be the path of the folder containing the TV show files.